yandooo/graphql-spring-boot/README.md

 ## WARNING: NoClassDefFoundError when using GraphQL Java Tools > 5.4.x

-If you're using `graphql-java-tools` you need to set the `kotlin.version` in your Spring Boot project explicitly to version 1.3.10, because Spring Boot Starter parent currently overrides it with a 1.2.* version of Kotlin.
+If you're using `graphql-java-tools` in combination with Spring Boot 2.1.x or below then you need to set the `kotlin.version` in your Spring Boot project explicitly to version 1.3.70, because Spring Boot Starter parent currently overrides it with a 1.2.* version of Kotlin.
 `graphql-java-tools` requires 1.3.* however because of its coroutine support.
 If you don't override this version you will run into a `NoClassDefFoundError`.